Shifts in the Need and Demand for Universal Remotes

 How Ambiq is Contributing

-Ambiq’s ultra-low-power microprocessors are transforming remote controls, both in terms of their capabilities and their potential.
+Ambiq’s ultra-low-power SoCs are transforming remote controls, both in terms of their capabilities and their potential.
 By enabling always-on voice detection and recognition, remote controls can not only change the channel, but also evolve into virtual assistants capable of integrating into our homes for a wireless and hands-free environment.